Badi3/nShahid/README.md

 # nShahid

-For some reaosn, the people behind Shahid for Android decided not to support Android TV!
+For some reason, the people behind Shahid for Android decided not to support Android TV!
 Shahid is a NetFlix-like platform for middle east media content.

 This is a very simple app that installs/updates/opens Shahid on Android TV.

 ## ToDo